-Located on the grounds of Haverford College, the Thorne Early Intervention Preschool offers an intensive and individualized experience for children as young as age 2.5 years.
+Located on the grounds of Haverford College, the Thorne Early Intervention Program offers an intensive and individualized experience for children as young as age 2.7 years.
 Classes with a high adult-to-child ratio are available to preschoolers for whom language delays, attention problems, social skills deficits, and difficulties with behavioral self-regulation preclude functioning in a traditional preschool setting.
 A major emphasis of the program is on fostering the children’s expression of communicative intent.

 Students meet for two hours in the morning or afternoon, and attend for two, three, or five times weekly.
 Class sizes are limited and are taught by a speech-language pathologist and a special education teacher, along with assistance from undergraduate teaching assistants.
-Group occupational therapy is provided once a week for certain classes.

-"We thank our lucky stars that our son attended the Early Intervention Preschool.
+"We thank our lucky stars that our son attended the Early Intervention Program.
 Our son was able to work on skills to thrive socially and academically, in a nourishing and enriching environment, all under the wings of a dedicated team who truly believed in his abilities as much as us." —Jenny K., Grateful and Proud Mom

-Fees for the 2019-2020 Academic Year
+Fees for the 2021-2022 Academic Year

-|Monday, Wednesday, Friday||$12,870|
+|Monday, Wednesday, Friday||$13,524|